Cozyx213/gpt-clone-with-deepseek/README.md

 🚀 Future Enhancements

-🔹 Add a database to store chat history🔹 Deploy to Vercel (frontend) and Render (backend)🔹 Add copy-to-clipboard button for code snippets🔹 Improve UI with animations and loading indicators
+🔹 Add a database to store chat history
+🔹 Deploy to Vercel (frontend) and Render (backend)
+🔹 Add copy-to-clipboard button for code snippets
+🔹 Improve UI with animations and loading indicators